 Another point to consider is the co-payment.
 Because I am out of network, I do not collect a co-payment.
 For those patients whose co-payments are 50 to 75 dollars per visit, the difference between their co-payment and what they have to pay me may be the same, or not much more.

-If you are considering going out of network for your out-patient physical therapy services, here are a list a questions that you should ask your insurance company to help you decide if going out of network is right for you or your loved one.
+If you are considering going out of network for your out-patient physical therapy services, here are a list of questions that you should ask your insurance company to help you decide if going out of network is right for you or your loved one.
 One thing to remember is that you, the patient, have the right to receive services from any physical therapist you choose.

-TOP 4 QUESTIONS REGARDING OUT-OF-NETWORK PHYSICAL THERAPY BENEFITS
+REGARDING OUT-OF-NETWORK PHYSICAL THERAPY BENEFITS

 1. Do I have out-of-network physical therapy benefits?
 If not, what does that mean?